frdel/agent-zero/docs/installation.md

 3. **Edit your Files:** Now you can configure API keys and edit `initialize.py` for [Choosing Your LLMs](#choosing-your-llms).
 4. **Run Agent Zero:** Run Agent Zero by running the .exe file just created (Windows), or by running `./agent-zero` in your terminal window.

+> [!WARNING]
-- ⚠️ **IMPORTANT:** The 2 scripts will create executable files valid only for the machine where they are run.
+> The 2 scripts will create executable files valid only for the machine where they

-If you want to run Agent Zero on another machine, you will need to run the scripts on that machine as well to have executable files.
+> are run.
+If you want to run Agent Zero on another machine, you will need to run
+> the scripts on that machine as well to have executable files.

 ## Conclusion
 After following the instructions for your specific operating system, you should have Agent Zero successfully installed and running.
 You can now start exploring the framework's capabilities and experimenting with creating your own intelligent agents.
 If you encounter any issues during the installation process, please consult the Troubleshooting section of this documentation or refer to the Agent Zero community for assistance.